 The actual harm that children encountered was mentioned much less frequently than perceived risks.
-Like the risks, most of the incidents of harm are related to the type of work in which children are engaged, and to their working conditions, and they tend to be physical.
+Like the risks, most of the incidents of harm were related to the type of work in which children were engaged, and to their working conditions, and they tended to be physical.

 In general, children engaged only in household chores and family businesses reported less harm.
-However, some, mainly girls and some younger boys, mentioned injuries such as minor cuts while chopping onions or splitting wood, and minor burns while making fire or cooking.
+However, some, mainly girls and some younger boys, mentioned injuries such as minor cuts while chopping onions or splitting wood, and minor burns while lighting fires or cooking.
 Three cases of broken arms and legs were also reported - two in the rural site.
-Gadise, a younger girl, broke her hand while carrying a sack of tomatoes, and Mekuanint, a younger boy, hurt his leg while working on Safe-ty-Net public works.
-The third case is that of Misrak, an older girl in Addis Ababa who worked in a brick-making association.
-Some children reported backaches and headaches, especially in the rural site, where most are involved in agricultural work and many boys in fishing, and in the urban site, where boys are engaged in portering.
+Gadise, a Younger Cohort girl, broke her hand while carrying a sack of tomatoes, and Mekuanint, a Younger Cohort boy, broke his leg while working on Safety-Net public works.
+The third case is that of Misrak, an Older Cohort girl in Addis Ababa who worked in a brick-making association.
+Some children reported backaches and headaches, especially in the rural site, where most were involved in agricultural work and many boys in fishing, and in the urban sites, where boys were engaged in portering.
 Some children who worked outdoors said that they had caught colds, flu or typhoid while at work.